 Dr. David Hampson was appointed to the WWPS Board of Directors on August 27, 2013.

 Dr. Hampson is a physician at the Urgent Care Clinic, Providence St. Mary Medical Center.
-He and his wife Theresa have three children, two in college and one who is a senior at Walla Walla High School.
+He and his wife Theresa have three grown children, all graduates of Walla Walla High School.

 He has been active as a leader in youth activities and as a school volunteer since moving to the community in 1990.
 Most of his spare time over the past two decades has been dedicated to his family and youth in the community.